panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ## 3. Consumers of iterables

-JavaScript provides a good set of cycles and functions that consume iterables.
+JavaScript provides a good set of cycles, syntaxes, and functions that consume iterables.

 ### 3.1 *for...of* cycle